7 Mistakes You Should Avoid When Creating Your First WordPress Blog

 4. Using “Admin” as Your Username

 By default, WordPress will assign “Admin” as your username when your site is first created.
-Unfortunately, too many users either like the sound of this or just don’t bother to change it.
-The problem is that hackers target WordPress blog and sites that have this particular username because then they need only get past the password instead of two login elements.
+Unfortunately, too many users either like the sound of this or don’t bother to change it.
+The problem is that hackers target WordPress blogs and sites with this username because they only need to get past the password instead of two login elements.

-You can greatly reduce the risk of your site being hacked, and make your username more relevant, by choosing something else during the setup process.
+By choosing something else during the setup process, the risk of them hacking your site and making your username more relevant decreases.
 If you’ve already created your site with the “Admin” option, this guide explains how to make the change.

 Along with the same token, you should be paying particular attention to the strength of your password when you create your site.
 Choose a strong password that isn’t something you normally use for other websites.
 WordPress even tells you the strength of your selection or will auto-generate one for you if you wish.